DSTECHNO/rhoDST/README.md

  - Local time stepping is used for the fast convergence to the steady-state solution.
  - Shock-discontinuities can be captured using Kurganov, AUSM, AUSM+, AUSM+up, HLL, HLLC and HLLCP shock-capturing methods.
  - Modifications of SpalartAllamaras turbulence model are incorporated to the turbulence libraries.
 Simpler Rotation-Curvature and Spalart-Shur rotation/curvature correction are implemented to account for rotation and curvature effects.
 Negative Spalart-Allmaras is implemented to resolve numerical issues near the interface between turbulent and irrotational regions.
- - Characteristic far-field boundary conditions are used for subsonic, transonic and supersonic freestream flows.
+ - Characteristic far-field boundary conditions are used at the outer boundaries for subsonic, transonic and supersonic freestream flows.

 # Developers